soyoungpark9187/Shareport/README.md

 This code is designed to create a block chain based web page called 'shareport'.

 ### Dataset
-Dataset used to develop the comment analysis program is available for download on our git
+Dataset used to develop the comment analysis program is private.

 ### To run this program